 Let $\Sigma$ be a finite alphabet with at least two symbols.
 A word on $\Sigma $ is a finite sequence of symbols, and a necklace is the equivalence class of a word under rotations.
 Given two positive integers, $n$ and $k$, a necklace is $(n,k)$-perfect if all words of length $n$ occur $k$ times but at positions with different congruence modulo $k$, for any convention of the starting position.
-The well known circular de Bruijn sequences of order $n$, see~\cite{deBruijn1946,Kor51,Kor52}, that we call de Bruijn necklaces of order $n$, are exactly the $(n,k)$-perfect necklaces for $k=1$.
+The well known circular de Bruijn sequences of order $n$, see~\cite{deBruijn1946,Kor51,Kor52}, are exactly the $(n,k)$-perfect necklaces for $k=1$.
 For example, $11100100$ is a $(2,2)$-perfect for $\Sigma=\{0,1\}$.
 The $(n,k)$-perfect necklaces correspond to Hamiltonian cycles in the tensor product of the de Bruijn graph with a simple cycle of length $k$.

 A thorough presentation of perfect necklaces appears in~\cite{ABFY}.
 With the purpose of constructing normal numbers with very fast convergence to normality M. Levin in \cite{Levin1999} gives two constructions of perfect necklaces.
-One based on arithmetic progressions with difference coprime with the alphabet size which yields a $(n,n)$-perfect necklaces.
+One based on arithmetic progressions with difference coprime with the alphabet size which yields $(n,n)$-perfect necklaces.
 The other based on Pascal triangle matrix which yields nested $(n,n)$-perfect necklaces when $n$ is a power of $2$.
 In~\cite{BecherCarton2019} there is a method of constructing all nested $(n,n)$-perfect necklaces for the alphabet~$\{0,1\}$.

 Assume the lexicographic order on words.
 A Lyndon word is a nonempty aperiodic word that is lexicographically greater than all of its rotations.
 For example, the Lyndon words over alphabet $\{0,1\}$ sorted by length and then in decreasing lexicographical order within each length are